 This page has information about the Grammarian role at a Toastmasters meeting.

-Being a Grammarian will expand and improve your thinking and listening skills, and is a very enjoyable role.
+Being a Grammarian will expand and improve your thinking and listening skills, and is a very enjoyable and creative role.

 The role may sometimes be combined with the Ah-Counter and/or Memory Master (also known as Listening Post).

 The Grammarian completes a range of tasks: